 indefinitely (thus creating a “loop”).
 In that case, the shortcut rules can be used to determine how many times those actions are repeated without having to actually perform them, and how the loop is broken.”

 Not all combo decks go infinite, and many different combos exist.
-However, they’ll always revolve around a specific set of cards that usually allow you to win or very come very close to winning the game on the spot.
-With that said, some people don’t enjoy playing against strong combo decks.
+However, they’ll always revolve around a specific set of cards that usually allow you to win or come very close to winning the game on the spot.
+That said, some people don’t enjoy playing against strong combo decks.

-In my experience though, players are likelier to be ok with combos that do win outright as opposed to combos that take a long time to play out and could fizzle.
-This puts players in a position where they have to wait out the combo in hopes it fizzles when it may not or call the game when the combo player may not have the win.
+In my experience, though, players are likelier to be okay with combos that do win outright instead of combos that take a long time to play out and could fizzle.
+This puts players in a position where they have to wait out the combo in hopes it fizzles or call the game when the combo player may not have the win.

 My advice is to talk to your playgroup about what they are comfortable with or consider fun and play a combo that will win you the game.
 So, what makes the combo archetype fun?
 Many players enjoy finding and assembling all the puzzle pieces to be engaging.
 Furthermore, many combo decks can be complex and require high forethought and planning on the “combo turn.”